-The best piece of advice I’ve ever gotten as a marketer is to pick a social media platform that you’re most comfortable with (usually 1 or 2, but no more than 3), and devote all of your energy toward those.
+The best piece of advice I’ve ever gotten as a marketer is to pick a social media platform that you’re most comfortable with (usually one or two, but no more than three), and devote all of your energy toward it.

 If you really like Instagram, spend more time taking good photos, finding a community, and growing a following on there.
 Alternatively, if you spend hours each day on Pinterest, you should try marketing on Pinterest by creating graphics that link to your blog.

 The platforms you actually like using will be your best bet, because you’re going to naturally know what your audience wants to see on there — especially since you’re a part of that target audience!

 No, this doesn’t mean you need to post at the same time every day.
 But it does mean you should be active on social media on a regular basis.

 If you go for a while without interacting with your followers and blogging community, they’ll start to forget you!
 Stay fresh in their minds by constantly engaging with them.

 And remember: Don’t just post your own material.
 Share other bloggers’ posts, and respond to what they have to say.
 There are apps like Crowdfire that can help connect you with the right people and posts to interact with, but it’s up to you to make sure it happens every day (or close to it).

 More than anything, just be yourself and connect with people.
 Social media is about communication and collaboration, so don’t be one-sided.
 Make friends online and work together toward your common goal: selling products and sharing your stories with the world.

 Have more tips for fellow bloggers?
 Share below in the comments!